Controlling costs and tightening up spend are the easiest ways for companies to quickly adjust to an unplanned economic downturn.

 Let’s talk travel.
 Travel is typically one of the most variable discretionary line items on the P&L. Scrutinizing travel spend can go a long way.
 Using a digital system allows your team to request a travel budget so all related expenses tied to business trips can reside within one system for easy oversight and approval.

-However, during a crisis like COVID-19, travel restrictions and global lockdowns are accelerating the level of restriction.
-We expect remote working environments and the use of video conferencing software to reduce travel expenses significantly -- and so should you.
-This shift in work culture may prove to provide a guide for continued travel expense savings after the crisis abates.
+However, with an increased number of remote-friendly work environments, we expect the use of video conferencing software and other communication tools to continue to reduce travel expenses significantly—and so should you.
+This shift in work culture may prove to provide a guide for continued travel expense savings even after the economic downturn abates.

 Change credit card policies: If your company relies heavily on reimbursable expenses or corporate credit cards for a portion of its discretionary spend, implement temporary amendments to spend policies to rein in non-urgent expenses.
 If your company uses pay cards, such as a debit-credit card for employees, then you should have the ability to claw back pre-approved credit to immediately halt this type of spend.

 Tightening up spend requires appropriate attention and oversight.
-Tracking requests, approvals, and real-time costs is key to ensuring costs do not get out of hand.
+Tracking requests, approvals, and real-time costs is key to ensuring costs don’t get out of hand.

 Keep an audit trail.
 Ensure you can track the path behind every purchase.
 A digital spend management system helps you track down the smallest detail of each transaction so that you unearth any irregularities and ensure compliance.
 Companies don’t need a complex ERP to do this.
 With Procurify, car-sharing and delivery giant Pathao is able to review spend data related to trends by department and user while studying expenditure, department, and account code.